St John's Abbey, Colchester: Medieval history

 The abbey suffered a disaster in its early years, when a large fire in 1133, which burned much of Colchester, severely affected the monastery.
 Following the destruction caused by the fire major reconstruction occurred.
 This involved landscaping much of the area around the abbey, moving the officine (offices) and habitula (monks' quarters) from the north side of the abbey to the south side, and rebuilding the abbey itself in a cruciform layout.
 As the abbey building was forbidden to lay worshippers a parish church, St Giles's Church, was built to serve them sometime between 1133 and 1171.
 This replaced St John's Church as the parish church, which was demolished down to its foundations and covered by the spoil from the landscaping.
 The Church of St Giles was built to the north of the abbey on the early lay burial ground, which included many graves lined with Roman rubble.

-Sometime around 1170 the monastery received a vial of St Thomas Becket's blood from a monk called Ralph, who had once stayed at of St John's Abbey during Becket's exile, and who had been present at Becket's murder in Canterbury.
+Sometime around 1170 the monastery received a vial of St Thomas Becket's blood from a monk called Ralph, who had once stayed at St John's Abbey during Becket's exile, and who had been present at Becket's murder in Canterbury.
 Supposedly Ralph only caught a few drops of Becket's blood in the vial, but when he sent it to Colchester it was miraculously overflowing.
 This vial became the abbey's most treasured relic, with supernatural healing powers attributed to it.
 King Henry III gave the abbey 15 oaks for upgrading the building in 1235.